madfish-solutions/yupana-protocol-core/test/test.md

 **Test cases to cover entrypoint call:**

-1. Should contains in qToken in qTokens list
-2. Shouldn't call if qToken not in qTokens list
+1. Shouldn't call if qToken not in qTokens list
-3. Should call if user have borrow.
-4. Shouldn't call if user doesnt have borrow.
+2. Shouldn't call if user doesnt have borrow.
+3. Should contains in qToken in qTokens list
-5. Should call if user have tokens.
+4. Should call if user have borrow.
-6. Shouldn't call if user doesnt have tokens.
-7. Amount of collateral should be withdrawn (transferred) from the sender
+5. Amount of collateral should be withdrawn (transferred) from the sender

 #### ExitMarket

 **Test cases to cover entrypoint call:**

-1. Should delete date in controller.storage.accountMembership if entered in market and borrow not exist
+1. Should`nt delete date in controller.storage.accountMembership if doesnt entered in market and borrow exist
-2. Should`nt delete date in controller.storage.accountMembership if dont entered in market and borrow exist
+2. Should delete date in controller.storage.accountMembership if entered in market and borrow not exist

 #### SafeLiquidate

 **Test cases to cover entrypoint call:**

-1. Should contains in qToken in qTokens list
-2. Shouldn't call if qToken not in qTokens list
+1. Shouldn't call if qToken not in qTokens list.
+2. Should failed if Borrower = Liquidator.
+3. Should failed if liquidator doesnt have borrower token.
+4. Should failed if debt amount is zero.
-3. Should send qToken.liquidate if ensure shortfail =/= 0
+5. Shouldn't send qToken.liquidate if ensure shortfail =/= 0.
-4. Shouldn't send qToken.liquidate if ensure shortfail =/= 0
+6. Should send qToken.liquidate if ensure shortfail =/= 0.
-5. Should failed if liquidator dont have borrower token.
+7. Should contains in qToken in qTokens list.
-6. Shouldn't failed if liquidator have borrower token.
+8. Shouldn't failed if liquidator have borrower token.
-7. Shouldn't failed if borrower havent borrow
+9. Shouldn't failed if borrower havent borrow.

 ## 3. qToken